Nikon D7200 vs D750

 Studio photographers will appreciate that the Nikon D750 (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7200 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the D7200 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the D7200 and D750 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Nikon D750 Manual.